Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Introduction

-Our contributions are summarized as follows: (1) Framework: We establish a distributionally robust performative prediction framework and convert the intractable DRO objective into a solvable min-max problem via strong duality.
-(2) Algorithm: We develop DR-RRM and DR-RGD algorithms to iteratively solve the robust performative stable point.
-(3) Convergence analysis: Under standard regularity assumptions, we prove that both algorithms converge to a unique stable point in the exact setting, and to its bounded neighborhood in the presence of approximation errors.
-(4) Suboptimality guarantee: We derive theoretical bounds on the distance and risk gap between the accessible performative stable point and the global performative optimum.
+Our contributions can be summarized as follows: (1) Framework: We establish a distributionally robust performative prediction framework and convert the DRO objective into a tractable minmax problem via strong duality.
+(2) Algorithms: We develop DR-RRM and DR-RGD algorithms to iteratively solve the robust performative stable point (Algorithms~\ref{alg:risk minimization} and \ref{alg:gradient descent}).
+(3) Convergence analysis: Under standard regularity assumptions, we prove that both algorithms converge to a unique stable point in the exact setting, and to its bounded neighborhood in the presence of the approximation error (Theorems~\ref{theo:risk minimization} and \ref{theo:gradient descent}).
+(4) Suboptimality guarantee: We derive theoretical bounds on the distance and risk gap between the accessible performative stable point and the global performative optimum (Theorem~\ref{theorem:suboptimality}).